SystemFw/blog/content/staging/programs-as-values-draft.md

 our algebra.
 This enabled us to add the `transformOutput` combinator, and next time we will use the same insight to model _chaining_, which is the essence of sequential control flow.

-talk about laws a bit
-recall the example with `transform output`, functor associativity another thing we might say is (identity).
-Is this seems absolutely obvious, it's because it is.
-Most laws are just stating: my algebra behaves in the way you expect. talk about monad laws, show nested flatMap example

-not universal truths about the universe that means every program you write is correct "because maths", which is obviously nonsense.
-Nor ivory tower nonsense.
-Laws are simply equalities that encode the type of transformation that is guaranteed to be harmless in a given algebra.
-Most of them will seem absolutely obvious and unremarkable.
-Under this lens, most laws are a promise from the implementor of the algebra to the user, saying "I'm not doing anything weird".
-^^ Include the above in the note instead?
-### a note on laws
-Note that (very) rarely, an existing law might conflict with the desired behaviour in some corner cases, resulting in overall behaviour that is harder to reason about.
-In this case, an implementor might consider breaking the law in that corner case, after very carefully considering it.
-If the implementor is successful, users won't ever notice the law breakage, and just consider the overall behaviour reasonable.
-We will _not_ look at any such examples in this series, generally they are so subtle that it would require a separate article.
-Also note that this should be taken as a justification to break laws willy nilly: in most cases where one is tempted to break a law, one is wrong

-## Conclusion

 ## Chaining